sushengloong/sushengloong.github.io/blog/2024-07-13-what-i-learned-from-mastering-llms-course/index.md

 tags: [genai, llm, ai_agent, agentic_workflow]
 ---

-I recently signed up and completed the Mastering LLMs course and this post is to share what I learned from the course.
+I recently signed up and completed the Mastering LLMs course on Maven and this post is to share what I learned from the course.

 [mastering-llms-certificate.jpg]
 (My certificate can be viewed online at https://maven.com/certificate/BBBPHevx)